min2ha/ukwa-site/content/target/46394/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: October 10th 2016: Next Steps in Leaving the European Union

 House of Lords debates David Davis's statement made to the Commons on next steps in leaving the European Union.